na-na-hi/renget/archive/tmd2many_characters_espurr.md

 ***

 #### ->Inventory (4 slots)<-
-*Items Espurr is carrying with them.*
+*Items Espurr is carrying with them in their Leaf Bag.*
 Item Name | Description
 ------ | :----:
 *Worn Item: Empty* | Empty
 *Equipped Item: Oran Leaf* | Heals the user for 3 HP.
 Can stack to 3.
 1. Blast Seed | Explodes on contact for 10 true damage.
-2. Blast Seed Residue | The charred remains of a Blast Seed, exploded together with a dozen others.
-It won't be useful for much.
-3. Oran Leaf | Heals the user for 3 HP.
+2. Oran Leaf | Heals the user for 3 HP.
 Can stack to 3.
+3. Empty | None
 4. Empty | None

 ***